andersrorvikknowit/dabs-with-python-ws/README.md

 ## Exercise 8

 Update the [targets.yml file](do_not_use_until_exercise_6/bundles/targets.yml) .
-Replace my username with yours.
+Replace my email with yours.
 Normally we would use service principal accounts for deploys, but it is cumbersome in a workshop setting.

 ## Exercise 9